TOOLS

 Award Procedure

-The Recovery Act funds will be awarded based on the formula allocations for States authorized under section 752(j) of the Rehabilitation Act.
-A grant in the amount of this allocation will be forwarded to all eligible Agencies by the end of March 2009.
+All agencies eligible for funding under an approved FY2009 application for the OIB program (CFDA 84.177) are eligible to receive funds provided under the Recovery Act for this program.
+The Recovery Act funds have been awarded based on the formula allocations for States authorized under section 752(j) of the Rehabilitation Act.
+A grant in the amount of this allocation was released to all eligible Agencies, with a few exceptions, on April 1, 2009.

 Deadlines